Ways to help ongoing migrant crisis

 Story highlights

-- Organizations like the UNHCR and Save the Children have taken action to help
+- Organizations like CARE and Samaritan's Purse have taken action to help

 (CNN)